-The exposure can be properly measured by pressing the metering lever towards the lens.

-The metering lever can be fixed for continuous light measurement by pressing it towards the lens after setting the metering lever lock at.
-"L" position.
-If the lock is returned to its original position (white dot) the metering lever will return to its original position.
+The exposure meter is actuated by pressing the meter circuit switch towards the lens.
+The meter circuit switch can be fixed for continuous light measurement by pressing it towards the lens after setting the meter circuit switch lock at "L" position.
+If the lock is returned to its original position (white dot) the meter circuit switch will return to its original position.

+■ Be sure to release the meter circuit switch lock after the continuous light measurement.

-- Correct exposure value cannot be obtained unless the metering lever is pressed. - With the fixing of the metering lever, telephoto lenses can be conveniently handled.
-Also when shooting subjects with different light intensities, continuous light measurement is possible. - Due to the characteristics of the CdS photocell, the movement of the meter needle may occasionally become slow, owing to changes in the degree of light. - When not using the camera, attach the lens cap so as to prevent unnecessary consumption of the mercury battery.
+■ With the fixing of the meter circuit switch, telephoto lenses can be conveniently handled.

+Also when shooting subjects with different light intensities, continuous light measurement is possible.

+Due to the characteristics of the CdS photocell, the movement of the meter needle may occasionally become slack, owing to changes in the degree of light.